The sound of my "mom voice" could make my teenage son twitch all over like a fly-covered racehorse. So I started texting the guy when he turned 14.

-“We refer hundreds of people to the suicide prevention coordinators at the VA.
-They do the follow up.
-Those are folks on the ground,” said Mullen.
-Military Crisis Line responders also refer users to other services than can help.
+"We refer hundreds of people to the suicide prevention coordinators at the VA.
+They do the follow-up.
+Those are folks on the ground," said Mullen.
+Military Crisis Line responders also refer users to other services that can help.

 "We think of our users as airplanes flying through fog," said Mullen.
 "We're here to give them directions.
 We're here to keep them safe."